 - Boba straws

 - Glass straws

 I have a couple of stainless steel ones from Green + Kind and Sand Cloud, and a bamboo straw I found online.
-Opting to use one of these straws instead of plastic benefits not only the planet, but your health, too, as plastic leaches chemicals into food and beverages.
+Opting to use one of these straws instead of a plastic one benefits not only the planet, but your health too, as plastic leaches chemicals into food and beverages.